A Practical Georgia Itinerary for 7–10 Days (the country!)

 Zhinvali Dam has managed to create a rather picturesque lake and there’s a halfway decent viewpoint there as well.
 And if you squint your eyes just right, you might catch a glimpse of some green hills reflecting off the water.
 It's not mind-blowing, but it’s nice.

-If you want your reservoir views with a side of fortress, then look no further than Ananuri!
+If you want your reservoir views with a side of the fortress, then look no further than Ananuri!
 Perched overlooking the Zhinvali Reservoir, this historical gem adds a touch of intrigue to your pit stop.

 Ananuri Fortress, with its rugged walls and ancient towers, stands as a silent witness to the passage of time.
 It’s a small place, you really only need about 20 minutes to walk through it, but it’s nice.